laserpointlabs/universal-time-tracker/README.md

 - **📊 Category Breakdown** - Understand how you spend your time with trends
 - **📈 Productivity Patterns** - Discover your most productive hours and days
 - **⏱️ Session Analysis** - Get insights on session lengths and break patterns
-- **💡 Smart Recommendations** - Personalized productivity suggestions
+- **🤖 AI-Powered Recommendations** - Personalized productivity suggestions with customizable prompts
+- **✏️ Prompt Editor** - Customize AI recommendations to match your specific needs and goals

 ### Database Management
 - **🌐 Web-based Database Browser** - Easy review and edit of all time tracking data